Tailormap/tailormap-viewer/README.md

 ### Dev server

-Run `npm run start` for a dev server, or `npm run start-nl` for the Dutch localized version.
+Run `npm install` and `npm run start` to start a dev server, or `npm run start-nl` for the Dutch localized version.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Connecting to the PostgreSQL database